LizMyers/Maxdome/README.md

 <li>Congratulations!
 You should get a JSON object back with relevant assets.
 </ul>

-In order to familiarize yourself with the content available, sign-in to https://maxdome.de (use the credentials for the Test Account listed below).
+In order to better familiarize yourself with the content available, sign-in to https://maxdome.de (use the credentials for the Test Account listed above).
 Once signed in, you can search/browse by <b>genre</b>, movie <b>title</b>, <b>actor</b>, <b>director</b>, and more.
-Next, challenge yourself to pull up the same data from within your Lambda function.
+Challenge yourself to pull up the same data from within your Lambda function.

 To see the <b>full list</b> of filters you can use, check out the <b>PDF in this repo.</p>
 <br><br>